KuriRobot/Kuri-Documentation/guides/hardware/opening-up-kuri.md

 custom serial cable (see the ``Making and using a debug cable`` guide).
 The other is the open USB 3.0 port, which you can use to hook up USB devices to Kuri's main computer.

+## Removing Kuri's rear torso shells
+Kuri's rear torso shells can be removed in much the same way as the front shells-- unscrew the rest of the screws under the arm plates, then grab the rear white and black shells and pull outwards and towards you.